Skip to main content

 Charging Speed

-The Mercedes eVito has a peak DC charging speed of 110 kW, which is roughly 10% faster than the Peugeot e-Expert at 100 kW.
-In practice, peak speed only tells part of the story.
+The Mercedes-Benz eVito has the higher published DC fast-charging figure at 110 kW, which is roughly 10% higher than the Peugeot e-Expert at 100 kW.
+In practice, that figure only tells part of the story.
 The charging curve, battery temperature, and state of charge all affect how quickly your car actually charges.

 Range and Efficiency

-The Peugeot e-Expert offers 250 km of real-world range, which is 10 km more than the Mercedes eVito at 240 km.
-These are real-world estimates, not WLTP numbers.
-Expect your actual range to vary with speed, weather, terrain, and driving style.
+The Peugeot e-Expert has a WLTP rated range of approximately 330 km, which is roughly 16 km more than the Mercedes-Benz eVito at approximately 314 km.
+WLTP is a standardized lab test.
+Expect your actual range to be lower, varying with speed, weather, terrain, and driving style.

 Efficiency matters more than battery size for daily driving costs.
-The Mercedes eVito consumes 250 Wh/km, compared to 300 Wh/km for the Peugeot e-Expert.
-That means the Mercedes eVito uses less energy per kilometer, which translates to lower charging costs and fewer charging stops on longer drives.
+The Mercedes-Benz eVito consumes 250 Wh/km, compared to 300 Wh/km for the Peugeot e-Expert.
+That means the Mercedes-Benz eVito uses less energy per kilometer, which translates to lower charging costs and fewer charging stops on longer drives.

 A more efficient car does not always mean more range.
 Battery size plays a role too.
-The Peugeot e-Expert has a 75 kWh useable battery , while the Mercedes eVito has 60 kWh.
+The Peugeot e-Expert has approximately 75 kWh of useable battery , while the Mercedes-Benz eVito has approximately 60 kWh.

 Which One Should You Choose?

-For maximum range between charges, the Peugeot e-Expert gives you 250 km of real-world range, which is 10 km more.
+For maximum range between charges, the Peugeot e-Expert has a WLTP rated range of approximately 330 km, which is roughly 16 km more.
 Both are capable EVs.
 The best choice depends on how you charge and how far you drive.

 At the charger?
 Scan the screen.